LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

    tutorial/kernel_exec_pols.rst

 =================================================================
-Team based Loops: Nested loops with a team/thread model
+``RAJA::launch`` Nested loops within a kernel execution space
 =================================================================

-The examples in this section illustrate how to use ``RAJA::expt::launch`` to create an run-time selectable execution space for expressing algorithms in terms of threads and teams.
+The examples in this section illustrate how to use ``RAJA::expt::launch`` to create an run-time selectable execution space for expressing algorithms in terms of nested loops.

 .. toctree::
    :maxdepth: 1